 After our recent national survey and webinar, which we discussed in a recent post, I wanted to dig deeper into the financial results.
 First, the bad news from the survey – due to COVID-19, 17% of nonprofits reorganized, 13% reduced overhead and 10% postponed programs.
 But, there is a silver lining – 70% of nonprofits expect growth in 2021 and have prioritized “expanding revenue generation” as their top priority.

-I recently asked my longtime friend and colleague, John Gillespie of Charles River CFO, about this very question and we had a great conversation that resulted in today’s blog.
-Collectively, we have worked with 200 clients in the social sector.
+I asked one of our partners on this project, John Gillespie of Charles River CFO, about these priorities and how to tackle them.
+We had a great conversation that resulted in today’s blog.
+Collectively, we have worked with 400 clients in the social sector.
 Every day society asks more of nonprofits, but they are often constrained by their existing resources.
 Society asks them to be “sustainable” but stops short of defining sustainability or giving CEOs and boards the tools to decipher where they are and how they compare to other organizations.
 Both Social Impact Architects and Charles River CFO share the same belief – we need to make it easy for nonprofits to do their jobs.
-With that in mind, we have developed a comprehensive tool for staff (e.g., CFOs, CEOs) and board members (e.g., finance chairs) to diagnose the health of their organization’s financial management.
-We encourage the board and management team to review the matrix and evaluate progress – as a financial check-up for its organization.
+With that in mind, we developed a comprehensive tool for staff (e.g., CFOs, CEOs) and board members (e.g., finance chairs) to diagnose the health of their organization’s financial management.
+We encourage the board and management team to review the matrix and evaluate progress as a financial check-up for the organization.
 Then, develop a list of priorities and an action plan for each area.